kayleedirecto/Monte-Carlo-2D-Ising-Simulation/README.md

 At 2.45 $k_B/J$, above the critical temperature, we see the lattice is paramagnetic, i.e. the spins are randomly ordered.
 There is a 50% chance the magnetization will be -1 and 50% chance it will be +1, so it makes sense that the average magnetization of the sample is centered around 0.

 At 2.26 $k_B/J$, just below the critical temperature, the lattice transitions to ferromagnetic, i.e. all spin up or spin down.
-In the specific simulation I've shown, we see the case where the majority of the samples magnetizations are close to entirely spin up, i.e. very close to 1.
+In the specific simulation I've shown, we see the case where the majority of the sampled magnetizations are close to entirely spin up, i.e. very close to 1.
 Other times I run this simulation, sometimes I get majority spin down, as shown below:

 <img width="400" alt="Screenshot 2025-05-29 at 4 39 54 PM" src="https://github.com/user-attachments/assets/c0d3ba8c-da04-4ad0-8e13-18ad8516a43a" />